-To apply for this grant, the following will be required along with a completed application:
+To apply for this grant, the following will be required along with a completed application.
+Complete a grant application.

-Strongbridge may provide material and/or funding for independent research in rare diseases including Cushing’s syndrome and acromegaly.
+Strongbridge may provide material and/or funding for independent research in rare endocrine and rare neuromuscular diseases.

 To be considered for support, independent research must:

 All requests for support must be initiated by completing an application as indicated above.
 Please note that submitting a request does not guarantee that you and/or your organization will receive Medical Education Grant funding or support for your research.
 Strongbridge will evaluate all applications for support; however, any decision to provide or deny support, as well as the type and amount of such support, will be made by Strongbridge in its sole discretion.
 Expand to read more.